MicrosoftDocs/sql-docs/docs/relational-databases/track-changes/about-change-data-capture-sql-server.md

 CDC can only be enabled on databases tiers above Standard 3 (S3+).
 Basic, S0, S1, S2 Azure SQL Databases are not supported for CDC.

 **Capture and Cleanup Customization on Azure SQL Databases (Preview)** As of now, the customization of the capture and the cleanup processes in Azure SQL Databases is not possible.
-Capture and cleanup are run automatically by the orchestrator.
+Capture and cleanup are run automatically by the scheduler.

 ## See Also
  [Track Data Changes &#40;SQL Server&#41;](../../relational-databases/track-changes/track-data-changes-sql-server.md)